FeiZhouSE/FeiZhouSE/README.md

 React + TypeScript is my main tech stack in frontend and Node.js for backend.

-I enjoy incorporating toolings for a better development experience, e.g. Vite, Rollup, and Gulp, Github Actions, and Jenkins etc.
+I enjoy incorporating toolings for a better development experience, e.g. Vite, Rollup, Gulp, Github Actions, and Jenkins etc.

 <!--
 **FeiZhouFE/FeiZhouFE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.